Red Rain (2025 film): Plot

-In 1972, Cường, a Hanoi Conservatory student, gives up the opportunity to study at the Tchaikovsky Conservatory against his mother's wishes to enlist in the Liberation Army, and is sent to the North Vietnam-occupied Quảng Trị Citadel.
+In 1972, Cường, a Hanoi Conservatory student, gives up the opportunity to study at the Tchaikovsky Conservatory against his mother's wishes to enlist in the PAVN, and is sent to the PAVN-occupied Quảng Trị Citadel.
 Quang, an officer of the opposing Republic of Vietnam Military Forces, is tasked with retaking the citadel.
 While en route to the battleground, he encounters Hồng, a civilian, and protects her from harm.
 However, she rejects his subsequent advances.

-To reach the citadel, Cường and other recruits are ferried across the Thạch Hãn River by civilian supporters of the Liberation Army, including Hồng.
+To reach the citadel, Cường and other recruits are ferried across the Thạch Hãn River by civilian supporters, including Hồng.
 The two quickly become enamored.
 Arriving at the citadel, Cường forms Squad 1 with Tạ, who assumes the squad's leadership; Bình, a former art student and talented artist; Tú, a high school student who requested to enlist via a letter written in his own blood despite being underage; Sen, a brusque special forces soldier; and Hải, a steadfast former utility engineer.
-As they begin to defend the citadel from South Vietnam attacks, Sen becomes increasingly shaken, while Hải discovers a sewer that can be used for emergency getaway.
+As they begin to defend the citadel from Army of the Republic of Vietnam (ARVN) attacks, Sen becomes increasingly shaken, while Hải discovers a sewer that can be used for emergency getaway.

 Meanwhile, the Paris peace talks are underway, with negotiations being directly influenced by the battle in Quảng Trị.
-To gain grounds, South Vietnam orders its soldier to infiltrate the citadel and install their flags.
-Although North Vietnam soldiers manage to thwart the attempt, Cường is gravely injured after a direct encounter with Quang, and Tú is killed.
+To gain grounds, ARVN orders its soldier to infiltrate the citadel and install their flags.
+Although PAVN soldiers manage to thwart the attempt, Cường is gravely injured after a direct encounter with Quang, and Tú is killed.
 Cường is nursed back to health by Hồng as their feelings for each other deepen.
-He refuses to be transferred back North for recovery, choosing to stay and continue fighting.
+He refuses to be transferred back to the North for recovery, choosing to stay and continue fighting.
 Haunted by his defeat, Quang also returns to the battlefield.